 [Heading inserted in Gazette 30 Jun 2010 p.
 3135.]

 69H.
-Automatically becoming a covered risk benefits Member
+Covered risk benefits Members, who are automatically

-Subject to regulation 69I(1), every person who is or becomes an eligible risk benefits Member on or after the coming into operation of the State Superannuation Amendment Regulations (No. 2) 2010 is a covered risk benefits Member.
+Subject to regulation 69I(1), every person who is or becomes an eligible risk benefits Member on or after the coming into operation of the State Superannuation Amendment Regulations (No. 2) 2010 1 is a covered risk benefits Member.